isomerpages/moe-silingpri/_our-experiences/Student Development/Student Leadership.md

 ---
 ### **Student Leadership**

-In line with our school’s vision – **Every Si Ling Student a Scholar who Leads and Serves**, our school places a strong emphasis to develop every Si Ling pupil with the relevant leadership skills to lead oneself as well as others based on their leadership aptitude and interests.
+In line with our school’s vision –&nbsp;**Every Si Ling Student a Scholar who Leads and Serves**, our school places a strong emphasis to develop every Si Ling pupil with the relevant leadership skills to lead oneself as well as others based on their leadership aptitude and interests.

 ![Student Leadership Pyramid](/images/Our%20Experiences/Student%20Development/sd2.png)